 Here’s the prize pins:

 Most of the periodical cicadas you’ll see have red or reddish-orange eyes.
 A very small number, however, have white, blue, or yellow eyes.
 Some even have amazing multi-colored eyes.
 Have you seen any white eyed periodical cicadas yet?
-Be on the look out for them, and make sure you take a photo or video when you see one.
-Have a contest with your friends and family to see who can find the first white or blue eyed cicada.
-If you have a TV station, radio show or local website, you could have a contest for who can find the first white eyed cicada.
+Be on the lookout for them, and make sure you take a photo or video when you see one.
+Have a contest with your friends and family to see who can find the first white or blue-eyed cicada.
+If you have a TV station, radio show or a local website, you could have a contest for who can find the first white eyed cicada.
 I personally have only found one white eyed cicada (video below), so I have to guess that the odds are at least one in 10,000.

 Here’s a photo of a white eyed Magicicada cicada Roy Troutman found back in 2007:

-Roy took a photo of a blue eyed cicada, and I made a t-shirt from the image (I use the mug version for my morning coffee).
+Roy took a photo of a blue-eyed cicada, and I made a t-shirt from the image (I use the mug version for my morning coffee).

 This is a video of white eyed cicada I recorded back in 2007: